Hanover County VA Possession of Marijuana Attorney

 Hanover County VA Possession of Marijuana Lawyers

 Over the last couple of years, several states in the country have legalized marijuana, both for medical and recreational use.
-However, in Hanover County Virginia, being in possession of even a small amount of marijuana can lead to heavy penalties such as jail time and a fine.
-And in some situations, your driver’s license can be suspended for 6 to 12 months.
+In Virginia, possessing marijuana has been decriminalized and is now just a CIVIL OFFENSE.
+However in Hanover County Virginia, being in possession of larger quantities is still criminal and can lead to heavy penalties such as jail time and a fine.
 Besides the legal penalties, a criminal conviction for marijuana possession, sale, or distribution, stays on your record forever, meaning it could jeopardize various opportunities in the future.
 Whether you’ve been charged with distribution, possession, selling or growing marijuana, the penalties of a conviction can be severe in Hanover County VA.

-If you’ve been arrested and charged with any marijuana-related offense, it’s in your best interest, to contact a Hanover VA possession of marijuana attorney.
+If you’ve been arrested and charged with any marijuana-related offense, it’s in your best interest, to contact a Hanover VA criminal defense attorney.
 Regardless of the severity of the charges you are facing, you have the right to a fair trial, and this involves the presence of a legal advocate, who will defend your interests and protect your rights.
-At Weiland Upton, we can help you to reduce the possible consequences on your professional and personal life.
+At The Weiland Firm, PLC, we can help you to reduce the possible consequences on your professional and personal life.
 We have decades of experience as criminal defense attorneys when it comes to handling marijuana violations, ranging from serious felonies to minor misdemeanors.
 Contact us today and let’s evaluate your options.